Aslan-Zazi/concurrent-php/README.md

 •	Out of the scope of the solution of this exercise.

+##	Multi cURL - My approach to run URL requests in parallel

+Pros:

+•	Using this approach enables the user to execute multiple requests simultaneously in asynchronous mode.

+•	Easy to setup, understand and follow

+•	Doesn’t need an external library using this approach.

+Cons:

+•	High cpu usage - In some cases this approach can cause high cpu usage and slow the performance of the server.

 ## Terminal output from the script
 ```
 $ time curl concurrent.dev/index.php?count=10